-By Fern Easton.
-Last Updated 5th March 2021.
+By Joanne Jeffries.
+Last Updated August 19th 2021.
 Welcome to our online guide looking at the question “how long after being injured in an accident could I claim compensation?”.
 As long as you are within the personal injury claims time limit when you begin your personal injury claim, then this guide should be of use to you.
 Below, we will explain many of the different time limits that apply to specific kinds of claims.

-Every claim tends to have its own unique aspects, and because of this, you might not find answers to all of your questions in this guide.
+Every claim tends to have its own unique aspects, and because of this, you might not find answers to all of your questions about your injury or illness in this guide.
 If this is the case, please don’t worry; we can still assist you.
 Just call our claims team on 0800 073 8801, and an expert advisor will answer all of your questions for you.
-They can also help you to prepare for moving your claim to the next stage if you wish.
+They can also help you to prepare for moving your No Win No Fee claim to the next stage if you wish.

 Select A Section: